-This article contains recommendations on how to do software testing estimation, which, we hope, can help you to obtain more realistic and functional QA time estimates for a new project.
+This article contains methods and recommendations that can help you obtain realistic and functional QA time estimates for your project.

 The number one attribute of any good prediction of the future is, of course, whether it comes true.